brijesh-elastic/kibana/docs/reference/connectors-kibana/xsoar-action-type.md

 :   The incident name.

 Playbook
-:   The playbook associated with the incident.
+:   The playbook to associate with the incident.

 Start investigation
 :   If turned on, will automatically start the investigation process after the incident is created.